AmintorMe/ranger/README.md

-Modification for including macro %u ranger v.1.7.2
+-Modification for including macro %u
+ It execute a command one time for each file selected for example, if you want to add "suffix" to each file selected:
+    :shell mv %u %usuffix

+ranger v.1.7.2
 ==============